 Including a gender lens in the mapping process

 The report also provides a series of recommendations to better integrate gender and to maximize women’s participation and the extent to which they can directly benefit from geospatial services, both from the maps produced and the information that emerges from those maps.
 Some of the ideas proposed include having a diverse group of mappers; mapping and providing information on land tenure (including women’s land rights); mapping other gender gaps (e.g. income, participation in decision making, participation in organizations and their leadership, access to services and information, representation in technical jobs and careers, etc.); and mapping the locations of services and resources important to women.

 The results of the study are currently being discussed in Peru, Colombia, Ecuador and Brazil where the main partners of SERVIR-Amazonia organize virtual round tables.
-It is expected to create working groups to explore and improve the inclusion of the gender issue in some geospatial services developed by the Program partners.
-Presentations of the study are also given at international events such as the AGU Fall Meeting 2020, one of the largest science conferences on planet Earth and space and the GIS (Geospatial Information Services) community.
-SERVIR-Amazonia will use the findings, conclusions and recommendations of this study to effectively guide its actions aiming at the inclusion of gender equality approaches in the development of geospatial services that are promoted with with partners.
-We will give particular emphasis to the articulation of gender inclusion issues and indigenous populations.
-On the other hand, we will promote a more active participation of professional women in GIS, via training, and mentorships.
+Working groups to explore and improve the inclusion of the gender issue in some geospatial services developed by the Program partners will be created.
+The study has been presented at international events such as the AGU Fall Meeting 2020, one of the largest science conferences on planet Earth and space and the GIS (Geospatial Information Services) community.
+SERVIR-Amazonia will use the findings, and recommendations of this study to effectively guide its actions, aiming at the inclusion of gender equality approaches in the development of geospatial services promoted with partners.
+Particular emphasis will be given to the articulation of gender inclusion issues and indigenous populations, as well as the participation of professional women in GIS, via training and mentorships.